Turning Points: 20 Years of New Voices in Jewellery

 - Talks

-Join Maria Doulton, The Jewellery Editor, in conversation with jewellers Katy Tromans, Isabella Bedlington and Imogen Belfield, as we mark Bright New Gems’ 20th Anniversary.
+Join Maria Doulton, The Jewellery Editor, in conversation with jewellers Katy Tromans, Makila Nsika and Imogen Belfield, as we mark Bright New Gems’ 20th Anniversary.

 Maria Doulton, a Bright New Gems (BNG) judge, will explore the moments that have shaped the careers of these three inspirational jewellers.
-Each is an alumnus of the BNG's programme which supports emerging makers.
-They represent an early participant – Katy Tromans – a middle decade participant – Imogen Belfield – and a maker from the most recent cohort – Isabella Bedlington.
+Each is an alumnus of the BNG's programme, which supports emerging makers.
+They represent an early participant – Katy Tromans – a middle decade participant – Imogen Belfield – and a maker from the most recent cohort – Makila Nsika.
 Together, they will explore the pivotal decisions, challenges, collaborations and opportunities that have defined their journey from graduation to professional practice.

-This event, programmed in collaboration with the Goldsmiths' Centre and supported by the Goldsmiths' Foundation, will provide an insight into how the UK jewellery landscape has evolved, through the lens of the BNG alumni, and what new voices need today to build a sustainable career.
+This event, programmed in collaboration with the Goldsmiths' Centre and funded by the Goldsmiths' Foundation, will provide an insight into how the UK jewellery landscape has evolved through the lens of the BNG alumni, and what new voices need today to build a sustainable career.

 What is Bright New Gems?